shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-custom-deal.md

 This page describes the properties you can define when creating a deal.

  > [!NOTE]
 > Clients of different types may see different options when creating a deal.
 This page covers all options in the create a deal workflow.
-If you do not have access to certain settings or options or have any other questions, please reach out to your Xandr representative.
+If you do not have access to certain settings or options or have any other questions, please reach out to your Microsoft Advertising representative.
 >
 > If you are assigning a deal to a curator account, you must [create a deal line item](create-a-deal-line-item.md).
 Custom deals are not supported with curator members.
 See
 > [Curated Deals](curated-deals.md) for more information.